 Theory Assumptions

 Life Course Theory

 (Clausen, 1986)

-(Clausell, 1900) Life is shaped by history.
+Life is shaped by history.

-1 0

 Decisions are based on individual choice.

 Social relationships are integral to one's life.

 Transition is based on physical and social time of life (p.
 115).

 Continuity Theory Builds on Life Course Theory.

-(Atchley, 1989) Life is not predictable in terms of one's environment as one se
+(Atchley, 1989) Life is not predictable in terms of one's environment as one s

 The focus is on preserving familiar structures such as culture

-Exchange Theory Members of the household with the most resources control redynamics.
+Euchonge Theory Members of the household with the most resources control re

+Exchange Theory dynamics.

-(Pyke, 1999) dynamics.
+(Pyke, 1999)